atmelcorp/proximetry-cloud-agent/documentation/prox_agent.rst

 Dependencies
 ------------
-* One UDP network socket is required
+* One UDP network socket is required,
-* A function returning actual time with 1ms precision is required
+* A function returning actual time with 1ms precision is required,
+* STDIO for logging.

 Concurrency
 -----------